billymedia/WP-AI-Explainer/readme.txt

 2. Search for "WP AI Explainer"
 3. Click "Install Now" and then "Activate"
 4. Go to Settings → Explainer Settings
-5. Choose your AI provider (OpenAI or Claude)
+5. Pick your AI provider (OpenAI or Claude)
-6. Select your preferred language for tooltip interface
-7. Enter your API key and select a model
+6. Enter your API key and pick a model
-8. Test your API key to ensure it works
+7. Test your API key to make sure it works
-9. Customise appearance and footer options
-10. Configure advanced settings as needed
+8. Customise how things look if you want
-11. Save your settings and test on your site
+9. Save your settings and try it out

 **First Time Setup:**

 After installation, you'll need to:
-- Sign up for an API account with OpenAI or Claude
+- Get an API account with OpenAI or Claude
-- Generate an API key from your chosen provider
+- Grab an API key from whichever one you chose
-- Configure the plugin settings in WordPress admin
+- Set up the plugin in your WordPress admin
-- Test the functionality on your site
+- Test it works on your site
-- Optionally customise appearance to match your theme
+- Tweak the appearance if you want

 **Manual Installation:**